CivicActions/civicactions.com/src/content/distributed-government.md

 path: /distributed-government
 type: page
 title: "Free Sessions: Effective Distributed Teams in Government"
-subtitle: "How to improve trust and productivity in remote government teams"
+subtitle: "Improve trust and productivity in remote government teams"
 ---
 ### Work remotely and build resiliency
 Many agencies have shifted to remote or "telework" in response to COVID-19.
 This is a pivotal time for government to build resliency and reap long-term benefits by discovering how teams can work effectively together without needing to be in the office.
-Learn how teams can build trust and productivity through telework best practices.
+Learn how to build trust and productivity through telework best practices.

 [Register now](#register)